 Find the format on the ribbon's Home tab, under Number, by choosing More number formats from the drop-down list to display the Format Cells dialog box:

 The solution described above works provided each and every “Time Spent” is less than 24 hours.
-If any of them are likely to be longer than 24 hours, then you will need to pay particular attention on how you input them.
+If any of them are likely to be longer than 24 hours, then you’ll need to adjust the format of Column B

-My Excel Formulae and Formats for Time Differences carries a full explanation of how Excel accommodates time and how we need to appreciate that when attempting to input times exceeding 24 hours.
+Excel Formulae and Formats for Time Differences carries a full explanation of how Excel accommodates dates and time and how we need to appreciate that when inputting combinations of these.

 Your Support for dmw TIPS

 If you’re going to make use of Tips in any of your professional or commercial work, then please consider making a payment in recognition of the time spent publishing this website, keeping it free of advertising.